Akola-Mbey-Denis/personal-website/content/project/plantDoc/index.md

 ---
 title: PlantDoc,plant leaf disease detection and treatment recommender.
-summary: This is a work in progress, and I plan to include in this project a recommendation system that would use the predictions of the ResNet101 as input and then would recommend treatment options for the identified disease.
+summary: This is a work in progress, and I plan to include in this projecta recommendation system that would use the predictions of the ResNet101 as input and then would recommend treatment options for the identified disease.
 Also,I would build a mobile application to make this model easily accessible to farmers so that they can use this application on any smart phone.
-The model currently identify some diseases  in apples maize/corn,blueberry, potatoe,tomato,and cherry.
+The model currently identify some diseases in apples maize/corn,blueberry,potatoe,tomato,and cherry.

 date: "2020-06-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).